kashfifahim/ccTutorialsDecember23/1/tutorial-1.md

 jupyter lab
 ```

-You're now in the JupyterLab interface, all set to dive into your projects with the powerful features of CrossCompute.
+You should now be in the JupyterLab interface, all set to dive into your projects with the powerful features of CrossCompute.